ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-slides">Slides</h4>

-`ion-slides`, `ion-slide`, and the `IonicSwiper` module have been removed from Ionic.
+`ion-slides`, `ion-slide`, and the `IonicSwiper` plugin have been removed from Ionic.

-Developers using these components will need to migrate to using Swiper.js directly, optionally using the `IonicSlides` module.
+Developers using these components will need to migrate to using Swiper.js directly, optionally using the `IonicSlides` plugin.
 Guides for migration and usage are linked below:

 - [Angular](https://ionicframework.com/docs/angular/slides)
 - [React](https://ionicframework.com/docs/react/slides)